 The beauty of using chalk paint is that it requires very little prep.
 Make sure the furniture piece is clean but other than that you can go right in with your first coat without sanding or priming UNLESS it’s a darker older piece that may bleed through the chalk paint.
 The old cherry and dark mahogany pieces often do.
 For these types of furniture, I use 2 coats of B-I-N Shellac Primer first, let dry completely, lightly sand then go in with my first coat of chalk paint.
 Often chalk paint requires 2 – 3 coats but luckily it dries fast.

 I did not prime these tables whereas they came to me with a white finish.
 I also have a lot of faith in chalk paint as I use it all the time!
-It has a sticking quality to it and I knew with two coats of chalk paint, followed by two coats of antiquing wax and to finish polycrylic – I thought – ya, we’re good!
+It has a sticking quality to it and I knew with two coats of chalk paint, followed by two coats of antiquing wax and to finish polycrylic – I thought – yea, we’re good!

 Step 2 – Antiquing Wax